 In addition to the extent of the injuries and damage that semi-truck accidents cause, these cases are also different from the typical Kentucky or Ohio motor vehicle accident claim because they raise different issues of liability.
 When it comes to a personal injury lawsuit involving two privately-owned vehicles, the injured party may hold the negligent driver accountable for their losses.
 While the injured party may still hold the truck driver legally liable in a trucking accident, they may also include other liable parties in their claim, as well.

 For example, when a truck driver acts negligently and causes an accident, the injured party may bring a lawsuit against both the truck driver and the trucking company that employed the driver.
 Likewise, if maintenance issues contributed to the accident and your injuries, the company responsible for performing maintenance on the truck can hold liability.
 Increasing the number of liable parties increases the amount of compensation that may be recoverable for things like medical costs, lost income, pain and suffering, and all other damages sustained as a consequence of the accident.

 What are the Most Common Causes of Truck Accidents?

 At the end of the day, just because someone holds a commercial driver’s license doesn’t mean they are immune to human error.
 As such, many of the same factors that cause typical car wrecks also cause trucking accidents.
 As such, some of the most common causes of truck accidents include things like speeding and distracted driving.

 Because truck drivers typically drive for hours on end, it is also common for them to become tired, bored, and fatigued.
 This alone can lead to a devastating accident, but can also invoke truck drivers to find ways to combat this driver fatigue, including the abuse of drugs and/or alcohol while driving.

 In addition to distracted driving and general human error/negligence, there are plenty of other factors that can contribute to a serious accident.
-Any commercial vehicle must meet certain safety standards before hitting the road, but unfortunately, poorly maintained vehicles and overloaded trucks are still very prevalent causes of trucking accidents.
+Any commercial vehicle must meet certain safety standards before hitting the road, but unfortunately, poorly maintained trucks and overloaded trucks are still very prevalent causes of trucking accidents.